 \begin{itemize}

 \item \textit{Management overhead}: the CA is only responsible for managing the anonymity set digital certificates and the group signing keys, which do not change frequently.
-In addition, vehicles must only manage the pseudonyms renewal, which requires minimal changes;
+In addition, vehicles must only manage the pseudonyms renewal which requires minimal changes;

-\item \textit{Storage overhead}: the CA stores the anonymity set digital certificates, which takes $n*m*56$ bytes long using a 224bits Elliptic Curve Digital Signature Algorithm (ECDSA) and the public (800 bytes) and private group signing keys, which take $|V|*64$ bytes long using a representative Efficient Group Signature Algorithm (EGSA)~\cite{boneh2004group}.
+\item \textit{Storage overhead}: the CA stores the anonymity set digital certificates, which takes $n*m*56$ bytes long using a 224bits Elliptic Curve Digital Signature Algorithm (ECDSA), and the public (800 bytes) and private group signing keys, which take $|V|*64$ bytes long using a representative Efficient Group Signature Algorithm (EGSA)~\cite{boneh2004group}.
 It is important to note that the CA does not need to store vehicle pseudonyms, which reduces the storage overhead found in other works, such as~\cite{p2dap2, p2dap}.
 Moreover, the RSUs store the Revocation List (contains each vehicle's group revocation tokens), which is also small when compared to traditional revocation lists of the public key infrastructure (which stores all non-valid public keys).
 Finally, vehicles store only the set of \textit{w} pseudonyms (public/private key pairs and digital certificates), which are \textit{w}*56 bytes long, as well as the anonymity set digital certificates, which are $k*m*56$ bytes long, and the public (800 bytes) and private group signing keys (64 bytes);

 \item \textit{Computation Overhead}: the computation costs were evaluated on a 2.9 GHz Intel Core i7 processor for V2V and V2I communications: